 What Are The Alternatives To cURL?

-Everything we require for API testing, including basic HTTP requests, authentication methods, system testing, and custom scripts, can be provided by Postman.
-If you need to know all the levels your request and answer are passing through for whatever reason, their request analysis capabilities might be quite helpful.
+Everything we require for API testing can be provided by Postman, including basic HTTP requests, authentication methods, system testing, and custom scripts.
+If you need to know all the levels your request and answer are passing through, their request analysis capabilities might be helpful.

 VSCode Rest Client